Custom Breathable Foam Laminate Composite for an Orthotic Appliance

 For best value, given their design, they chose a fully clickable grade that would provide a uniformity of edge appearance without expensive trim sewing, but they expressed concern about the breathability of the foam laminate.
-The appliance they were manufacturing was to be worn for extended periods of time, and they did not want the patient to deal with too much sweat.
+The appliance they were manufacturing was to be worn for extended periods of time, and they were naturally concerned about issues of comfort.
 We selected a grade that would be skived from flat stock to ensure a uniformity of cell structure through the cross-section, insuring optimum breathability.

 Having chosen the appropriate foam core for their project, we addressed the requirements of the fabrics on each side.
 One was to be a hook-compatible knit loop fabric that would hold up to a moderate number of cycles – engagement and disengagement of the hook and loop components – so we offered a medium weight loop that could be dyed to their custom color.
 The fabric on the opposite side was to be in skin contact while the appliance was worn, so we had to deal with issues of comfort, breathability, wicking and bacterial growth.
 We met the requirements with knit polyester, that was given a faux suede surface condition for comfort, and had it treated for enhanced wicking and anti-microbial characteristics.